Effects

 Resume

-Handlers receive an implicit resume function that continues execution right where the effect was performed.
-This is what makes effects fundamentally different from exceptions.
+Every handler receives an implicit resume function that continues execution at the exact point the effect was performed.
+This is the single feature that sets effects apart from exceptions.

 LOON